A new generation of political activists

 who shot some video sequences of her village Tamandua and made them freely available.
 She is studying "visual arts" at the University of Obera.

-Gerónimo narrowly lost his elections to the Paraguayan Senate, but more significantly; founded the first indigenous party, gained political awareness and recognition from both sides, -including white people-.
+Gerónimo narrowly lost his elections to the Paraguayan Senate, but more significantly, he founded the first indigenous party and gained political awareness and recognition from both sides - including white people.

 is Mby'a-Guaraní, the first indigenous architect,

 Founder of the first indigenous party in Paraguay,

 In the elections in April 2018, he ran for the Senate but just missed the necessary 50,000 votes.